radius-project/bicep-types-aws/artifacts/bicep/aws/aws.memorydb/default/types.md

 You cannot modify the value of AutoMinorVersionUpgrade after the cluster is created.
 To enable AutoMinorVersionUpgrade on a cluster you must set AutoMinorVersionUpgrade to true when you create a cluster.
 * **ClusterEndpoint**: [Endpoint](#endpoint): The cluster endpoint.
 * **ClusterName**: string (Required, Identifier): The name of the cluster.
 This value must be unique as it also serves as the cluster identifier.
+* **DataTiering**: [Cluster_DataTieringStatus](#clusterdatatieringstatus): Enables data tiering.
+Data tiering is only supported for clusters using the r6gd node type.
+This parameter must be set when using r6gd nodes.
 * **Description**: string: An optional description of the cluster.
 * **EngineVersion**: string: The Redis engine version used by the cluster.
 * **FinalSnapshotName**: string: The user-supplied name of a final cluster snapshot.
 This is the unique name that identifies the snapshot.
 MemoryDB creates the snapshot, and then deletes the cluster immediately afterward.